 Our goal is to help customers understand how space-based data can be impactful to day-to-day business.
 Our strategy includes increasing the demand downstream by starting out as end user focused.
 While others are focused on data verticalization strategy specializing on a key sectors or problem set, we believe that flexibility in production, low-cost bespoke design and 'Bringing Space Down to Earth' for consumers will provide a scalable model for growth.
-We are on track to launch our initial LizzieSat partially 3D manufactured satellite at the end of 2022, however, timeline is dependent on the small satellite launch vehicle industry, weather and unforeseen launch conditions.
+We are on track to meet planned milestones for our initial LizzieSat hybrid 3D printed satellite from the International Space Station, however, regarding our previous disclosure of the launch of our satellite at the end of 2022, the Company has recently been informed by NASA that its launch date has moved from Q4 2022 to Q1 2023.
+There is no expected impact to production milestones or 2022 revenue as a result of this change.
+This timeline continues to be dependent on the small satellite launch vehicle industry, weather and unforeseen launch conditions.
 Preliminary Design Review (PDR) was successfully completed in Q1 2022.
-Initial contracts for the Q4 2022 launch were signed in December of 2021 with NASA and Mission Helios, a blockchain company.
+Initial contracts for the ISS launch were signed in December of 2021 with NASA and Mission Helios, a blockchain company.
 We are in active discussions with numerous potential customers, including domestic and international government agencies, for payload hosting and data related to our planned satellite launches over the next 24 months.

 We filed for X-band and S-band radio frequencies licensing in February 2021 and were granted approval through a published filing by the ITU on April 4, 2021.
 Such licenses are held through Aurea Alas, Ltd., an Isle of Man company, which is a related party to us.
 Our filing contains approved spectrum use for multiple X-Band and S-Band frequencies and five different orbital planes.
-Additionally, we have filed for a NOAA license related to our Q4 launch.
+Additionally, we have filed for a NOAA license related to our initial launch.
 Any delays in commencing our commercial launch operations, including due to delays or cost overruns in obtaining NOAA licenses or other regulatory approvals for future operations or frequency requirements, could adversely impact our results and growth plans.